The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 Pejman Okhovat, chief executive of The Warehouse, added the company had been in constant contact with team members and had offered "a range of support" including paid-for counselling to staff affected by the proposals.

-The company is proposing a number of changes within its business, including closing its regional distribution centres and opening a centralised facility to improve the company's online shopping service.
+The company is proposing a number of changes within its business, including closing its regional fulfilment centres and opening a centralised facility to improve the company's online shopping service.

 Along with that, eight stores have been subject to a radical "pilot" scheme which has resulted in significant changes to staff rosters.